Why classic MLOps stops working the moment your model can take actions

-Continuous evaluation is now the moat (and the bottleneck)
+Continuous evaluation becomes both the moat and the choke point

-Table 1: Comparison of 2026-era evaluation and observability approaches for agentic systems
+Table 1: Practical evaluation and observability methods teams use for tool-using agents

 | Approach | Best for | Typical cost profile | Common failure mode |